SRombauts/UEPlasticPlugin/README.md

 It is not intended to replace [Plastic SCM GUI](https://www.plasticscm.com/documentation/gui/plastic-scm-version-control-gui-guide.shtml) or [command line interface "cm"](https://www.plasticscm.com/documentation/cli/plastic-scm-version-control-cli-guide.shtml).
 It is a complementary tool improving efficiency in your daily workflow.

 It automates tracking of assets, brings common SCM tasks inside the Editor, and provides visual diffing of Blueprints.
-It also helps importing an existing UE4 Project into source contorl, with appropriate *ignore.conf* file.
+It also helps importing an existing UE4 Project into source control, with appropriate *ignore.conf* file.

 Source Control Login window, to create a new workspace/a new repository:
 ![Source Control Login window - create a new workspace](Screenshots/UE4PlasticPlugin-CreateWorkspace.png)